nguoiyoujie/ra303s-iran/docs/warheads.md

 If the end of the entry is reached before the last armortype, effectiveness against remaining armortypes default to 100%.

+If a value of 0% is supplied, the unit will not be able to target objects of that armor.
+Ground and terrain count as `wood` armor.

 Defaults to 100% for all armor types.
 </details></td></tr></table>